An appraisal is a thought process that concludes an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Mike Noble Appraisals is always happy to talk to you about any questions you might have about appraisals or real estate in Elmore County.
+Mike Noble Appraisals is always ready to reply to any questions you might have about appraisals or real estate in Montgomery and Elmore County.

 Got a Question?